SCONE Verification Notice

 What Does Not Exist in SCONE Input

 The following constructs are not valid SCONE syntax.
-Do not use them in your input deck.
+Do not use them in SCONE input.

 • variance_reduction { ... }